market-dot-dev/.github/profile/README.md

-market.dev is a marketplace and platfrom for developers to launch & grow a business alongside an open source project.
+market.dev is an open source platform to manage everything from your landing page to payments - the sales and marketing stack built for freelance developers.

 You can use it at [**https://www.market.dev**](https://www.market.dev).

-With market.dev, you can quickly discover the best of open source ecosystems.

-As a seller, you can:
+Features:
+- Setup templated landing pages
-1. Set up a commercial offering tied to a GitHub project, like paid support, consulting or training.
+- Set up professional service packages like paid support, consulting or training with built-in contracts
-2. Promote your commercial services with customizable landing Pages & embeds.
-3. Understand how people are using your open source, using new research and analytics tools.
-4. Manage & grow your customer base with built-in CRM , reporting and contract management.

-We believe serious open source teams need new tools - to help them build strong businesses and ecosystems around their projects.
-We believe in bringing together maintainers and the companies that depend on their software in new ways.

-If you're interested in what we're building, join our [**Discord**](https://discord.gg/ZdSpS4BuGd), or find us on X as [**@marketdotdev**](https://x.com/marketdotdev).
+- Light CRM with integrated leadgen forms
+- Handle one time and recurring payments
+- Promote via embeds, checkout links
+- Business analytics and reporting